 Finally, we have compiled additional preclinical data supporting the potential to use CRAC channel inhibition for both chronic and acute inflammatory and immunologic diseases.
-We have available product candidates and have chosen CM6336 for IND-enabling preclinical testing to determine its pharmacokinetics and safety for potential oral dosing.
+We have several available product candidates and have chosen CM6336 for IND-enabling preclinical testing to determine its pharmacokinetics and safety for potential oral dosing.
 We have animal model data suggesting CRAC channel inhibition may be useful in treating chronic pancreatitis, rheumatoid arthritis, ulcerative colitis, allergic asthma, and traumatic brain injury.
-We plan to submit an IND to the FDA for CM6336 in 2025 for the treatment of chronic pancreatitis and rheumatoid arthritis.
+We plan to submit an IND to the FDA for CM6336 in 2025 and to pursue developing the drug for treatment of chronic pancreatitis and/or rheumatoid arthritis.